pixto/polymer-meteor-elements/README.md

 this behavior is different with the **VULCANIZE=true** environment variable, instead of create a symlink, elements are vulcanized and then import in ***head***.
 So this way **/public** is free of extra files.

+### ES2015

+With the **VULCANIZE=true** environment variable polymer element are vulcanized (all files in one), then html and javascript are splitted to be CSP compliant with cripser and finally javascript is transform to ES5.

+Without VULCANIZE (development mode) files are not transformed so you should use an ES2015 browser compatible.

 ### Elements Documentation

 Polymer meteor elements documentation is available here :